gniewomir/betting-rec-task/docs/PRD-GAPS.md

-# Gaps in specification
+# Gaps in PRD

 ## Technical/Architectural concerns
-* Specification mentions "minimal backend", but other communication suggests production-grade code
+* PRD mentions "minimal backend", but other communication suggests production-grade code
   * Minimal would assume using simplest possibile structure with business logic enclosed in nest services, validation and database constraints
     * It would allow to keep all sensitive operations atomic, without concern about maintainability of this code
   * Production grade, would assume unit-testable separate domain layer, potentially CQRS to enforce gathering of proper audit trails